gcammarota/haunts/README.rst

 ============

 - Fill Google Calendars with events taken from a Google Spreadsheet.
+- Track spent time on Gitlab issues when possible
 - Produce a report with events taken from a Google Spreadsheet.
 - Check if all events in a day sum up to the right duration.